 Soaking is the process of, well, soaking chips or chunks before using them.
 Some suggest that submerging wood in water for at least 30 minutes extends the smoking window and allows the wood to smolder rather than burn up.
 However, there is considerable debate over the effectiveness of soaking.

 So, Should I Soak Wood Chips Before Smoking?

 The general consensus suggests that soaking isn’t necessary.
 Why?
 Wood is dense enough that the water won’t penetrate beyond the surface.
 So when you throw soaked wood on a fire, the water on the outside will first evaporate, then the wood will burn like normal.
 The amount of time that the chips/chunks spend smoking does not change.
 Additionally, throwing wet chips on your fire will make it harder to control the temperature.

 Soaking in Other Liquids

 While soaking may not be very useful for prolonging smoking time, some folks like to soak their wood chips in beer, wine, or even fruit juice.
-I have not personally experimented with this, but I have cooked with these Jack Daniel’s wood chips, which are made from whiskey barrels.
+I have not personally experimented with this, but I have cooked with these Jack Daniel’s wood chips, which make an appearance in my list of BBQ gift ideas.
 They smell pretty strongly of alcohol and definitely gave my food a unique flavor.
 Would the unknowing taster be able to identify whiskey specifically?
 Maybe not, but I’m convinced the alcohol did translate to the food in some way, and I’d like to experiment with soaking in liquids other than water in the future.